XHXV-FM

 XHXV-FM 88.9/XEXV-AM 1300 is a combo radio station based in León, Guanajuato, with FM transmitter in León, AM transmitter in Arroyo Seco, and listed location of Tierra Blanca.
 It is owned by Grupo Radiorama.

 History

 XEXV received its concession on May 12, 1972.
 It was owned by Jaime Robledo Romero, who would later become Engineering Director of the Cámara Nacional de la Industria de Radio y Televisión (CIRT).
 The original station concession specified a location in San Francisco del Rincón.
 By the 1990s, it was an AM-FM combo owned by Fomento Radiofónico del Centro, which sold the station to Radiodifusoras Capital in 2006.
-In 2008, Capital sold XEXV/XHXV to Grupo Radiodigital Siglo XXI, a predecessor to Grupo Radio México.
+In 2008, Capital sold XEXV/XHXV to Grupo Radiodigital Siglo XXI, a predecessor to Grupo Radio México and in turn Grupo Radio Centro.

-In January 2022, ended its owned by Grupo Radio Centro, eliminating grupera as La Z, Radiorama took over XEXV/XHXV.